Living in Reid Video

 Completed in the summer of 2001, Cole Hall is Southwestern's newest living facility.
-Used primarily for Freshman women housing, Cole Hall boasts spacious rooms, private baths, and comfortable study areas.
+Used primarily for Freshmen women housing, Cole Hall boasts spacious rooms, private baths, and comfortable study areas.

-Sutton is one of two co-ed residence hall at Southwestern.
-Residents are housed in 15' x 11' double occupancy suites with adjoining bathrooms.
+Sutton is one of two co-ed residence halls at Southwestern.
+Residents are housed in 15' x 11' single occupancy suites with adjoining bathrooms.

 Studies have shown that not only do students who spend at least their first couple of years living on campus receive better grades than those who commute, they also tend to persist (and finish their degrees) in higher numbers than those living off campus.
 That's why we think it's important for students to take advantage of campus housing.
 It's not just about having a place to sleep; living on campus is about community, friends, and learning about one another.